Beyond Flat Unknown Labels in Open-World Object Detection: Future Work

 \section{Future Work}

-Although the recall of unknown objects has improved in recent years through both prior research and our own work, many unknown objects still remain undetected.
-We believe this reflects a fundamental limitation of image-only OWOD methods: because the notion of ``objectness'' is learned primarily from known classes, these methods are inherently biased toward them.
+While our current relabeling method improves recall for unknown objects, many such objects still go undetected.
+We believe this reflects a fundamental limitation of image-based OWOD methods: because the notion of ``objectness'' is learned primarily from known classes, these methods are inherently biased toward them.
 Consequently, they are more likely to detect unknown objects that share visual similarity with known categories, whereas those with distinct appearances often go unnoticed.
 A promising future direction is to leverage Vision-Language Models (VLMs).
 Beyond their broad knowledge, VLMs possess a built-in understanding of semantic hierarchies, making them particularly well suited for guiding relabeling at different taxonomic levels.
 Incorporating such hierarchical cues could enable more structured pseudo-labels, substantially improving the identification and categorization of unknown objects.

 Another future direction could be the utilization of multimodal data to strengthen open world detection.
-Visual cues alone may be insufficient when unfamiliar objects share only limited visual similarities with known categories, in which case complementary modalities can provide valuable additional information.
-For example, integrating audio with images could help distinguish rare vehicles such as tractors or excavators by exploiting characteristic engine sounds that resemble those of trucks.
-Similarly, combining thermal imaging with RGB data can reveal unusual but relevant obstacles, such as small animals crossing the road, which might otherwise be overlooked in standard camera feeds.
+Visual cues alone may be insufficient when unfamiliar objects share limited similarity with known categories.
+Complementary modalities, such as audio or thermal imaging, can provide additional discriminative signals.
+For example, rare vehicles such as tractors or excavators can be distinguished through characteristic engine sounds, while different animals may be detected via thermal cues.
 Such multimodal fusion has the potential to create richer representations, enabling more reliable detection and characterization of unknown objects.